Code-Institute-Submissions/healygi-battleships_MayResub/README.md

 - The Board class stores the board size, the number of ships, the symbols that represent a hit, miss and a ship and details such as the values and the board type- 'label'.

+## Programmes and tools

+- PEP8 to validate the code
+- Lucidchart to create the above flowchart

 # Testing

 I have manually tested this project by doing the following: